 Looking to the Future

-I admit, it is a little disheartening that we haven’t even reached Type I yet.
-I would like to say something inspiring, like “given our lowly position, there’s nowhere to go but up!”
+It is a little disheartening that we haven’t even reached Type I yet.
+It would be nice to say something inspiring, like “given our lowly position, there’s nowhere to go but up!”
 Yet, it is entirely possible that some major catastrophe (be it natural or human induced) will send us spiraling back into the Stone Age.

 So, what’s the ultimate take away from all of this?